 In order to run jamaicavm on a target device, the Java runtime system must be deployed.
-In Jamaica, the runtime system is platform-specific and located in the installation's target folder:
+In Jamaica, the runtime system is platform-specific and located in the installation's target folder: jamaica-home/target/platform/.
+It has the following directory structure:

-'''

-jamaica-home/target/platform/

-'''